AbhisehkTripathi/AbhisehkTripathi/README.md

 👋 Hello there!
 I'm Abhishek Tripathi, a passionate **software engineer** who loves turning ideas into powerful and efficient code.
 I'm constantly exploring the latest in software development and **artificial intelligence**, striving to build innovative, real-world solutions.

-💼 I specialize in writing clean, maintainable code across various technologies including JavaScript, PHP, Python, MERN .
+💼 I specialize in writing clean, maintainable code across various technologies including JavaScript, PHP, Python, MERN GO, RUST.
 I'm always curious and enjoy diving into new tools, frameworks, and tech trends.

 🚀 In my free time, I actively contribute to open-source projects and share personal experiments on GitHub.
 Collaboration and continuous learning are at the core of my developer journey.